c2-d2/rase-pipeline/readme.md

 [paper](https://www.biorxiv.org/content/early/2018/08/29/403204), we
 demonstrate on the example of pneumococcus that, using this approach, antibiotic resistance can be predicted within minutes from the start of sequencing.

-## Overview of the pipeline
+Please, look at the paper for more information.

-The main [Snakemake](https://snakemake.readthedocs.io/) workflow is specified in a single [Snakefile](Snakefile).
-The pipeline starts by detecting the provided RASE database(s) (in `database`) and nanopore reads (in `reads`).
-Both of these are then pre-processed: reads are sorted by time and the database is uncompressed (i.e., the internal k-mer index reconstructed).

-The reads are then compared to the database using [ProPhyle](http://prophyle.github.io) and isolate, phylogroup, and resistance to individual antibiotics predicted (as a function of time).
-Finally, the obtained functions, as well as rank plots for selected moments, are plotted using R.
+The RASE [Snakemake](https://snakemake.readthedocs.io/) workflow is specified within a single [Snakefile](Snakefile).
+When executed, the pipeline first detects the provided RASE database(s) (in `database`) and nanopore reads (in `reads`), and generates all possible `db`-`experiment` combinations.
+In practise, the most common scenario is usally "1 db vs. many experiments".
+After the detection step, reads and database are pre-processed: reads are sorted by time and the database uncompressed (i.e., the full internal ProPhyle k-mer index is restored).
+Subsequently, reads are compared to the database(s) using [ProPhyle](http://prophyle.github.io), and isolate, phylogroup, and resistance to individual antibiotics predicted - as a function of time.
+Finally, the obtained time functions, as well as rank plots for selected moments, are plotted using R.

 ## Installation of RASE